 The construction work will include utility diversions, earthworks, pavements and drainage, steel structures and roofing and cladding for the main build of the Mindyarra Maintenance Centre, plus fit out works.

 The maintenance building will have three tracks inside, as well as workshops and storage areas for spare parts.
 Once operational, this main building is where most of the maintenance work will occur.
 The size of the main building will be approximately 220 metres by 70 metres.

 External to the main building, there will be additional facilities which include a wheel lathe and train wash building using non-potable water, an administration building, storage areas and tracks external to the building.

 A new mainline track will be built on the northern side of the facility for passenger and freight train services.
 To build the new main line, rail work includes installing ballast, sleepers and rail and tamping activities, signaling and commissioning.

-Construction of the Mindyarra Maintenance Centre commenced in 2020 and is expected to commence in 2020 and take approximately 30 months to complete.
+Construction of the Mindyarra Maintenance Centre commenced in 2020 and is expected to take approximately 30 months to complete.

 Construction of the Mindyarra Maintenance Centre also includes: